 Neil Pasricha: [00:31:53] Exactly.
 Exactly.
 So I have it scheduled like that and people always say, “Oh, what about emergencies?
 What if somebody needs you?”
 And I always say, “You know, none of us used to have cell phones.
-Like, you know, we all operated for 200,000 years of our history, until like 20 years ago, without cell phones.
-We’re fine.”
-But my wife didn’t like that, of course.
-So she was like, “Well, I’ve got to get ahold of you at lunch if I need you.
-So why don’t you check your email at lunch?”
+Like, you know, we all operated for 200,000 years of our history until like 20 years ago without cell phones, we're, we're fine.”
+But my wife didn't like that, of course.
+So she was like, “Well, I got to get ahold of you at lunch if I need you.
+So why don't you check your email at lunch?”
 So I started doing that, Jordan, and it was a recipe for disaster.
-Well, of course, you’ve got like 14 text messages waiting for you, urgent-sounding emails, and you can’t get back in the groove in the afternoon.
+Well, of course, you've got like 14 text messages waiting for you urgent-sounding emails and you can't get back in the groove in the afternoon.

 Jordan Harbinger: [00:32:12] Right, so you spend two hours clearing out emails and phone, and then you just go home.

-Jordan Harbinger: [00:32:33] So like, if you can like walk over there, walk in, bleeding, or whatever is going on, and tell me.
+Jordan Harbinger: [00:32:33] So like if you can like walk over there, walking, bleeding or whatever is going on and tell me.

-Neil Pasricha: [00:32:38] Truth of the matter is, emergencies pretty much never happen.
+Neil Pasricha: [00:32:38] Truth of the matter is emergencies pretty much never happened.
 But if they do, you know where I am for peace of mind.
 Untouchable days have two components.
-Number one is deep work — that’s a Cal Newport term.
-But what I’m saying, you go deep into the thing you’re doing.
+Number one is deep work -- that’s a Cal Newport term.
+But what I'm saying, you go deep into the thing you're doing.
 You’ve got nothing else to do.
-You’ve got no one else to contact, you’re offline on your laptop.
-There’s nothing else to do except your work.
+You've got no one else to contact, you're offline on your laptop.
+There's nothing else to do except your work.
 The number two thing is nitros.

 Jordan Harbinger: [00:32:58] Nitros?
 Nitros.